 Error message: No such hypothesis in current goal

-Happens when num is 0 or is greater than the number of non-dependent products of the goal.
+This happens when num is 0 or is greater than the number of non-dependent products of the goal.

 6. intro after ident intro before ident intro at top intro at bottom